 Add brown sugar and water to the cooked pearls and heat on medium heat.
 Boil in the brown sugar syrup for 5-10 minutes until it thickens and coats the pearls.

-Spoon the pearls into the popsicle molds and top with the milk tea mixture or the other way around, as long as the pearls are mixed throughout so that they don’t clump at the bottom of the mold.
+Spoon the pearls into the popsicle molds and top with the milk tea mixture.
+Or you can also do it the other way around, as long as the pearls are mixed throughout so that they don't clump at the bottom of the mold.